 Royal Caribbean’s Explorer of the Seas has called Southampton home this year after undergoing a huge multi-million pound refurbishment.
-Launched in 2000 and accommodating over three-thousand passengers, Explorer now has new-ship features like virtual balcony staterooms and a surf simulator.
+I was invited onboard this revitalised ship to see the new-ship features like virtual balcony staterooms, luxurious Royal Suite and surf simulator.

-The Royal Promenade is a staple on many of Royal’s ships (the Esplanade on Quantum Class).
-It’s a dazzling walkway stretching down the spine of the ship and connects all the public areas be it above or below.
+The Royal Promenade is a staple for Royal Caribbean (renamed the Esplanade on Quantum Class), a dazzling walkway stretching down the spine of the ship and connecting all the public areas.

 Amongst the stylish boutiques and bars is the ‘Crown & Kettle‘, a charming English themed pub that already proved to be a hit with guests.

-I really liked the dramatic design of ‘R Bar‘ with it’s plush purple chairs and quirky patterns.
-This would certainly be one of my stop-off’s for a cocktail during a day at sea.
+I really liked the dramatic design of ‘R Bar‘ with its plush purple chairs and quirky patterns, this would certainly be one of my stop-off’s for a pre-dinner tipple.

 Left: Entrance to the Star Lounge.
 Right: The glitzy Las Vegas-like lift area.